vectordotdev/vector/website/content/en/docs/reference/configuration/_index.md

 #### Automatic namespacing

-You can also split your configuration by grouping the components by their type.
+You can also split your configuration by grouping the components by their type, one directory per component type, where the file name is used as the component id.
+For example:
-The example can then be split as follow.

 {{< tabs default="vector.toml" >}}
 {{< tab title="vector.toml" >}}